Sign up to our Newsletter

 1. How to Compare GRE to LSAT?

-For GRE to LSAT conversion, applicants can use the table referenced above or try out ETS’s GRE Comparison Tool.
-Just keep in mind that it is a predictive model, and it provides a rough estimate of GRE to LSAT score conversion.
+For GRE to LSAT conversion, applicants can use ETS’s conversion tool or the table referenced above.
+Either will provide a rough estimate of GRE to LSAT score conversion.

 2. Does GRE Translate to LSAT?